 - Experience in the agile software development process

 - Ability to lead teams through the requirement development phase of multiple new systems, as well as through integration of existing systems to form a new infrastructure

 - Possess excellent written and oral communication

-- Ability to oversee and supervise staff
+- Ability to oversee and supervise staff of up to five

 - Must be able to obtain and maintain a security clearance

 Candidates with these desired skills will be given preferential consideration:

 - Knowledge of infrastructure used to support clinical trials or clinical studies processes and procedures

 - Knowledge of FISMA requirements.
 Specifically, ensure that systems storing and processing federal data conform to FISMA and NIST 800-53 rev 4.
 Must be familiar with security controls required for a FIPS-199 FISMA moderate system